Getty Images

 Constant change could include the number of customers that choose to continue to use VMware, according to Steve McDowell, founder and analyst at NAND Research.
 The bundling of previously separate software offerings remains unpopular, he said, as Broadcom culled the almost 200 disparate products VMware offered into just four subscription offerings.

-"They're exposed and customers continue to dislike the bundling," he said.
+"They're exposed, and customers continue to dislike the bundling," McDowell said.
 "There's going to be tweaks."

 What's in the box

-VMware vSphere Foundation is a subscription offering centered on making VMware an enterprise HCI platform, Shenoy said in a media briefing yesterday.
-It lacks software and capabilities Broadcom considers vital for its vision of a private cloud data center included in the flagship VMware Cloud Foundation (VCF) package.
+VMware vSphere Foundation is a subscription offering centered on making VMware an enterprise hyperconverged infrastructure platform, Shenoy said in a media briefing yesterday.
+It lacks software and capabilities that Broadcom considers vital for its vision of a private cloud data center included in the flagship VMware Cloud Foundation package.

 "That's our marquee platform," he said during the briefing.
 "On the other hand, for customers who just want a virtualized compute platform, we have vSphere Foundation."

-The vSphere Foundation includes vSphere with vCenter, the Aria Suite Standard infrastructure management, Tanzu Kubernetes Grid and the now doubled vSan storage.
+VMware vSphere Foundation includes vSphere with vCenter, the Aria Suite Standard infrastructure management, Tanzu Kubernetes Grid and the now-doubled vSAN storage.
 The boost in available licensed storage was an early complaint from customers following the acquisition, McDowell said, making the update a positive course correction.

 The offering included the ability to purchase additional services for the vSphere platform, a capability not included with the pared-down vSphere Standard subscription.